jetbeep/ios-sdk/README.md

 Open your project *workspace*.

-### Project internal integration
+### Project Internal Integration

-Open project via Xcode
+Open the project using Xcode.

 ### Select tab: *Capabilities*

 Scroll to `Background Modes`:

-Open it and mark as `selected` next bars:
+Enable the following options:

-> - Location updates
+- Location updates
-> - Uses Bluetooth LE accessories
+- Uses Bluetooth LE accessories
-> - Acts as a Bluetooth LE accessory - switch `ON`
+- Acts as a Bluetooth LE accessory - switch ON

-- Open `Info.plist` file
+- Open Info.plist file
-- Add `Required background modes`
+- Add Required background modes
-- as a description of this mode, could be something like: `App shares data using CoreBluetooth ...`
+- As a description of this mode, you could use something like: `App shares data using CoreBluetooth ...`

-Add `import JetBeepFramework` at all files where you are using our SDK.
+Add `import JetBeepFramework` to all files where you are using the SDK.

-Do the same for the next keys:
+Do the same for the following keys:

-> - NSBluetoothPeripheralUsageDescription

-*The next 2 markers should add if you are using location flow for our beacon detection.
-Deprecated.*

-> - NSLocationAlwaysAndWhenInUseUsageDescription
-> - NSLocationWhenInUseUsageDescription
+- `NSBluetoothPeripheralUsageDescription`

 ## Code implementation

-### Anonymous registration flow

 Add at `AppDelegate`

-***Select dev server for tests!***
+***Select the dev server for tests!***

-`appName` - app name id generated on our backend side;
+`appName` - App name ID generated on our backend side;
-`appToken` - app token id generated on our backend side;
+`appToken` - App token ID generated on our backend side;
-`serviceUUID` - app serviceUUID generated on our backend side;
+`serviceUUID` - App serviceUUID generated on our backend side;

 ``` swift
     JetBeep.shared.serverType = .prod